Khan/genqlient/README.md

 //go:generate go run github.com/Khan/genqlient
 ```

 For a complete working example, see `example/`.
+For configuration options, see `go doc github.com/Khan/genqlient/generate.Config`.

 TODO: document this a bit more, including different ways to specify queries, options once we have those, etc.